 Why Do People Homeschool?

-- Tailor learning to a child’s interest (which is more than just choosing the right homeschool curriculum!).
+- Tailor the curriculum to their child’s interests and abilities (which is more than just choosing the right homeschool curriculum!).

 - Better control over how your child learns.

 - Concern about the direction of the current school systems.

 - Ability to incorporate religious studies.

 - Fosters a life-long love of learning in children.

 - Focuses on life skills.